mkghub/skywater130_fd_pr_models/README.md

       This is only a temporary solution.

 - 'vt' variable is used as a parameter variable in one file.
-This needs to be modified to 'vt0'.
+This has been modified to 'vt0'.
   - paths into absolute paths
   - In line comments character '$' changed to ';' to support both tools and hspice, etc.